The Diamondback 510SR Fitness Recumbent Bike is one smart looking recumbent exercise bike.

 As well as saving on gym fees you can save time getting to the gym as well as being able to exercise when your schedule allows.

-At times the company’s website has deals that aren’t reflected on Amazon.
-But you do always get the peace of mind that in the off chance there is an issue you can deal with Amazon – they have a very good reputation for helping to sort out issues.
+At times the company’s website has good deals (or other sites) that aren’t reflected on Amazon.
+But you always get the peace of mind that in the off chance there is an issue you can deal with Amazon – they have a very good reputation for helping to sort out issues.

 The bike can be used by beginners, people recovering from injury or in pain to get a smooth low impact cardio workout.